IDPF/epubtestweb/README.md

 ---------------------------------
 If you already have a file `testsuite.db`, this will ERASE any existing data!
 Backup accordingly.

+Run these commands from `testsuite.site/`:
+`./manage migrate`

 Run these commands from `scripts/`:

-`./newdb.sh`
-`./runmain.sh import PATH/TO/epub-testsuite/content/30`
+`./runmain.sh import PATH/TO/epub-testsuite/content/30 categories.yaml`

-If you have a previous database with users that you want to copy over, be sure to configure it in settings.py under the entry `previous`.
-Then run this command:

 `./runmain.sh copy-users`

-If you want to add a sample reading system and random evaluation results for it, run this command:

-`./runmain.sh add-rs ReadingSystemName`
+Now you have a database that works with the website but is empty.
+If you need to import evaluation and reading system data, use the `import-data` command to load from XML.

 Adding users
 ------------